aristanetworks/ansible-cvp/docs/cv_device.md

 - `devices`: List of devices to manage.
 - `cvp_facts`: Current facts collecting on CVP by a previous task
 - `devices_filter`: Filter to apply intended mode on a set of configlet.
 If not used, then module only uses ADD mode. device_filter list devices that can be modified or deleted based on configlets entries.
-- `state`: `absent` or `present`.
+- `state`: .
 Provide an option to delete devices from topology and reset devices to undefined container.
 Default value is `present` and it is an optional field.
+    - `absent`: Reset devices.
+    - `present`: Configure devices.

 ## Usage